ivansible/base/roles/ast-base/README.md

 Available variables are listed below, along with default values.

-    ast_reset: no
+    ast_reset: false
-If yes, the role will reset configuration before adjusting particular options.
+If true, the role will reset configuration before adjusting particular options.
-If no, only adjustments will be performed.
+If false, only adjustments will be performed.

-    ast_experimental: no
+    ast_experimental: false
 This switch enables experimental features.
 Meaning depends on particular role.

     ast_ssl_cert: /etc/ssl/certs/ssl-cert-snakeoil.pem